 Distance between manholes

-For reticulation pipes, the maximum distance between any two manholes must be 120m.
+For reticulation pipes, the maximum distance between any two manholes must be 400m, but rodding eyes or maintenance chambers are required every 120m.

 Size of manholes

-Manholes must be a minimum of 1050mm diameter for depths of 1.0m or more.
+Manholes must be a minimum of 1050mm Internal diameter for depths of 1.0m or more.
+If the manhole has internal drops, it must be a minimum of 1350 mm internal diameter to provide more space to help with safe entry.
 Manholes of 750mm diameter are permitted to be used for depths less than 1.0m at the upstream end of public wastewater systems.

 Manhole materials and parameters